 IR viewing panes shall be impact tested in accordance with U.L.
 746c, section 56 with cover open and closed.

 After conditioning at 0 degrees C for 3 hours, an impact of 5 foot-pounds shall be applied front and rear of the viewing panes.
-The test shall be deemed to have failed if the IR viewing pane cracks, shatters or dislodges.
+The test shall be deemed to have failed if the IR viewing pane cracks, shatters, or dislodges.

 IR viewing panels shall undergo a front and rear load test as per IEEE standard C37.20.2, specifically section A.3.6.

 A force of 445 N (100 ibf) shall be exerted perpendicular to the surface in which the viewing pane is mounted.
 This force should be distributed evenly over an area of 0.010 M2 (16 in2), as nearly square as possible, and as near the geometric center of the viewing pane as possible.
 If the viewing pane has an area less than 0.010 M2 (16 in2), the force should be evenly distributed over the entire viewing area.
 The 445 N (100 ibf) should be sustained for a period of 1 min on the front and rear of the viewing panels.
-The test shall be deemed to have failed if the IR viewing panel cracks, shatters or dislodges.
+The test shall be deemed to have failed if the IR viewing panel cracks, shatters, or dislodges.

 IR viewing pane lens materials shall undergo a 5V flammability test in accordance with U.L.
 746c, section 56.